Author: Dr. Jean-Paul Rodrigue

 The evolution of transportation has generally led to changes in urban form.
 The more radical the changes in transport technology, the more the alterations in the urban form.
 Among the most fundamental changes in the urban form is the emergence of new clusters in peripheral areas expressing new urban activities and new relationships between elements of the urban system.
-Many cities are assuming a polycentric form, a change that is associated with new mobility patterns.
+Many cities are assuming a polycentric form, a change associated with new mobility patterns.
 The central business district (CBD), once the primary destination of commuters and serviced by public transportation, has been transformed by new manufacturing, retailing, and management practices.
 Whereas traditional manufacturing depended on centralized workplaces and transportation, technological and transportation developments rendered modern industry more flexible.
 In many cases, manufacturing relocated in a suburban setting, if not altogether, to entirely offshore locations, expanding the reach and connectivity of cities.
 Retail and office activities are also suburbanizing, producing changes in the urban form.
-Concomitantly, many important transport terminals, namely port facilities, and railyards, have emerged in suburban areas following new requirements in modern freight distribution brought in part by containerization.
+Concomitantly, many important transport terminals, namely port facilities and railyards, have emerged in suburban areas following new requirements in modern freight distribution brought in part by containerization.
 The urban spatial structure shifted from a nodal to a multi-nodal character, implying new forms of urban development and new connections to regional and global economic processes.